Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

   * [Add Description of Board and how to do the reset]
   * [Block Diagram for how the files work together]

+### 2. Modifications
+ * Utilized Lab 3 as the base framework for the game.
+ * Utilized the keypad.vhdl file from Lab 4 and placed the keypad module in the vga_top.

-### 2. Summary of Steps
+### 3. Summary of Steps
 * [desmos link for drawing X and O](https://www.desmos.com/calculator/irfxf6ciac)

-### 3. Run implementation and open implemented design

-### 4. Generate bitstream, open hardware manager, and program device
+### 4. Conclusion

-* Click 'Generate Bitstream'

-* Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Click 'Program Device' then xc7a100t_0 to download vga_top.bit to the Nexys A7 board

 ## Submission:
 * Your final submission should be a github repository of very similar format to the labs themselves with an opening README document with the expected components as follows:
 	* A description of the expected behavior of the project, attachments needed (speaker module, VGA connector, etc.), related images/diagrams, etc.